alimoeeny/ideas/README.md

 ## Steps

-- **WorkFlow** a workflow is just another step that can be embedded in another larger workflow
+- **Workflow** a workflow is just another step that can be embedded in another larger workflow
 - **StartStep** always start a workflow with a start step
 - **StopStep** you can optionally end a workflow with an end step
 - **PipeStep** pipe just pipes a step to one or more steps